Doffy1/Zabbix-apcupsd/README.md

 1. The "query schedule" item send a request to apcupsd.query agent key.
 2. The agent run the assigned key command (dfy_split.pl) with given parameters.
 3. The command script get all apcupsd status values, format them for the zabbix_sender and send.
 4. The Zabbix server receives the values and work with defined trapper items.
-Not defined items discarded.
+Items not defined discarded.

 Install:
 1. Copy "userparameter_apcupsd.conf" on apcupsd server to Zabbix agent userparameter config directory.